 In the above examples, constants are precise values as usual.
-Allowing for imprecise or even fuzzy constants representing ill-known values clearly enlarges the knowledge representation power of the possibilistic logic language.
-Fuzzy constants are used to model typical fuzzy statements of the type represented in PLFC as where mean_temp is a classical predicate and about_25 is a generalized constant.
-In case about_25 denotes a crisp interval of temperatures, say [24, 26], the above expression is interpreted as
+Allowing for imprecise or even fuzzy constants representing poorly known values clearly enlarges the knowledge representation power of the possibilistic logic language.
+Fuzzy constants are used to model typical fuzzy statements of the type represented in PLFC as where $mean_temp$ is a classical predicate and $about_25$ is a generalized constant.
+In the case in which $about_25$ denotes a crisp interval of temperatures, say [24, 26], the above expression is interpreted as